- August 27, 2020

 The benefits of transparency portability, divisibility, and resilience to inflation outweigh the disadvantages of cryptocurrencies.
 Investing in cryptocurrency has become more accessible and straightforward these days.
 Recent crises such as a pandemic, massive natural, and economic slowdowns and shutdowns, and even looming international conflict, cause more investors to diversify assets and funds.

 In any type of investment, there will always be risks.
 There was a time when businesses were reluctant to use cloud computing.
 Massive data breach and malware attacks, and technological breakthroughs like driverless cars, intelligent home systems, and smart medical devices have pushed businesses to use touchless solutions.
 Businesses have seen that cloud computing is the best digital transformation strategy.
 Cryptocurrency is like that.
 As more and more industries grasp its security, usefulness, and profitability, more and more proactive and smart investors shall come.
 But as an investor, do not just invest blindly.
-Be knowledgeable with cryptocurrencies and know its ins and outs.
+Be knowledgeable about cryptocurrencies and know their ins and outs.